IBM/ibm-licensing-operator/README.md

 git clone --single-branch --branch release-4.6 https://github.com/operator-framework/operator-marketplace.git
 ```

-Then we need to change `marketplace` namespace to `olm` in order to be able to create subscriptions to our operatorsource/catalogsource from different namespace.
+Change the `marketplace` namespace to `olm` to be able to create subscriptions to the operatorsource/catalogsource from different namespace.
-In case your cluster's `global catalog namespace` is different than `olm`, change it below.
-You can check it at OLM `packageserver*` pod yaml somewhere in your cluster, using `grep global-namespace`.
+If cluster's `global catalog namespace` is different than `olm`, complete the following steps to change it.
+You can check you `global catalog namespace` at OLM `packageserver` pod yaml somewhere in your cluster, using `grep global-namespace`.

-For linux users:
+For **Linux** users:

 ```bash
 # change this value if this would not be olm